Bastian Pagez: Bastian's wedding masque

-Mary, Queen of Scots attended Bastian's wedding dance on 9 February 1567, a "banquet and masque",the night before the murder of Darnley at the Kirk o'Field lodging.
+Mary, Queen of Scots attended Bastian's wedding dance on 9 February 1567, a "banquet and masque", the night before the murder of Darnley at the Kirk o' Field lodging.
 On the 8 February she gave him black satin cloth for his wife's marriage gown.
 George Buchanan, who calls him Sebastian, one of the queen's musicians or singers, says that Mary left the wedding to meet Darnley but returned to Holyroodhouse to join the dance and follow the custom of putting the bride to bed.
+It was said she wore male costume for the wedding masque, "which apparel she loved oftentimes to be in, in dancings secretly with the King her husband, and going in masks by night through the streets".
 The confessions of accomplices to the King's murder mention the torchlit procession of the Queen's retinue passing back down Blackfriar's Wynd to the wedding, which has become part of the enduring imagery of the night.

 After the Earl of Bothwell was accused of Darnley's murder, on 19 February 1567 a number of the queen's French servants crossed the border to Berwick upon Tweed in England.
 Only "Sebastian" was named by the Governor of Berwick, William Drury, who noted they were all, except their single Scottish escort, wearing "Ilande wede."
 An anonymous written accusation of Bothwell fixed on the door of Edinburgh's Tolbooth on the same day demanded the arrest of Bastian and Joseph Rizzio, the brother of David Rizzio.
 At the trial of Bothwell on 12 April 1567, a letter from Darnley's father, the Earl of Lennox, was submitted, which named Bastian, Joseph, and Charles Bordeaux, the French gunner who directed the fireworks at the baptism, as suspects who should be arrested.
 Bothwell was acquitted, and nothing was done with Lennox's list.

-Some older authors assumed that Bastian married one of the Queen's ladies, Margaret Carwood.
 Bastian married Christily or Christine Hogg, and her name was recorded in the parish register of Holyroodhouse and Canongate and only a few years later in England.
 The parish register entry, which is dated later in the year, records the marriage was celebrated in the Queen's House.

-Margaret Carwood, one of the queen's ladies in waiting, was married the day after Darnley's murder.
-It has been said that Margaret Carwood and Bastian accompanied the Queen when she rode to Dunbar Castle on 12 March 1566 after the murder of David Rizzio.
-A 17th-century account of the Queen's escape from Holyroodhouse after that murder says that Arthur Erskine of Blackgrange and Anthony Standen had the Queen and Lord Darnley as pillion riders as they rode to Seton Palace.
-The Captain of the Queen's guard, John Stewart of Traquair had one of the Queen's ladies behind him, and Sebastian Broune rode alone.
-From this later story it uncertain if Bastian or another man called "Sebastian" was the lone rider.
+Bastian's wife was listed as a "femme de chambre" (a chamberer) in a roll of Mary's household.